Hydraulic Pumps in Modern Times

 - Delivery of a Constant Fixed Displacement

-In 1999, Matti Linjama from the Tampere University of Technology developed the concept for digital hydraulics.
-He theorized that computer-controlled digital valves could be used in place of current hydraulic valves to achieve the same desired output while, at the same time, reduce the overall number of valves in the system.7
+In 1999, Matti Linjama from the Tampere University of Technology developed the concept of digital hydraulics.
+He theorised that computer-controlled digital valves could be used in place of current hydraulic valves to achieve the same desired output, reducing the number of valves required.7

-Even though it took about a decade before any real advances were made, working digital hydraulic systems started to be produced in 2009.
-These first digital systems were built to address system inefficiencies found in modern hydraulic manufacturing equipment.
+The first working digital hydraulic systems started to be produced in 2009.
+These systems were built to address inefficiencies found in modern hydraulic manufacturing equipment.

 It was not long before other industries took notice, including the automotive industry.
-Today, you can find digital hydraulic systems used for anti-lock brakes, stability control systems, and various driver-assisted features like emergency braking and variable cruise control.
+Today, digital hydraulic systems are used for anti-lock brakes, electric motors, stability control systems, and various driver-assisted features like emergency braking and variable cruise control.

 How Digital Hydraulics Helped Create Digital Displacement® Technology

-In 1994, Edinburgh Wave Power Group created a company called Artemis Intelligent Power.
-The primary purpose of this new company was to further the development of hydraulics by creating advanced systems and machines.
+In 1994, Edinburgh Wave Power Group created Artemis Intelligent Power.
 Around the same time as Matti Linjama was developing digital hydraulics, Artemis Intelligent Power was working on the concept of Digital Displacement® Technology.

-What this technology theorized is that it could be possible to enable and disable moving cylinders in real-time, using computer technologies and ultra-fast control valves, along with hydraulic pumps, which could be used to pump in fluid or remove it from specific manifolds.
+This technology theorised that it could be possible to enable and disable moving hydraulic cylinders in real-time using computer technologies, ultra-fast control valves, and hydraulic pumps.

-Artemis’ theory is now a reality.
-There are “smart” hydraulic engines now available that do exactly what Artemis initially believed possible.
+There are “smart” hydraulic engines available that do exactly what Artemis initially believed possible.
 Their invention improves the efficiency of hydraulic engines and makes it possible to do things conventional hydraulic engines have not been able to do.8

 Part of the reason digital hydraulics are expected to continue to grow and expand are the numerous benefits gained by using digital pumps, valves, and systems, which include:

-- Digital hydraulic systems are computerized, which means they can perform functions much faster than manually controlled systems.
+- Performing functions much faster than manually controlled systems